Alpaca Fiber Dread Extensions

 Alpaca Fiber Double-Ended Dreads

 I just finished rolling about a hundred of these beautiful alpaca wool rovings... they're super long (for long hair, or used on the half for medium layered hair)... beautiful bright white, or dyed-to-order (natural colours to match your hair, or bright colour combinations... there are so many possibilities to fit any personality!
-I am available to install them also, if we happen to be geographically close! email me with any inquiries and for pricing: mraur@hotmail.com
+Email me with any inquiries and for pricing: mraur@hotmail.com

 Dread Care FAQ